Skip to main content

 $ · Near BYU

-Giant New York-style slices that constitute a full meal.
-Walk in, point at a slab, and you're eating within two minutes.
-The daily specials board usually has the most interesting options — creative toppings at the same student-friendly prices.
+Giant New York-style slices that constitute a full meal on their own.
+Walk in, point at a slab, and you're eating within about two minutes.
+The daily specials board usually carries the more interesting options — creative toppings at the same student-friendly prices.
 One slab is lunch.
 Two is ambitious but achievable.

 Guru's Café

-The lunch menu at Guru's delivers the same eclectic, generous portions as breakfast and brunch.
-The wraps, bowls, and sandwiches work for a midday meal, and the açai bowl is light enough for afternoon energy without a food coma.
-Student-friendly prices and a bohemian atmosphere that makes a lunch break feel like a break.
+The lunch menu delivers the same eclectic, generous portions as breakfast and brunch.
+Wraps, bowls and sandwiches all work for a midday meal, and the açai bowl is light enough to leave you functional for the afternoon rather than face-down at your desk.
+Student-friendly prices and a relaxed room that makes a lunch break feel like an actual break.

 Costa Vida / Café Rio